AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

 - Stealth Mode is available in AdGuard for Windows, Mac, and Android, and AdGuard Browser Extension.
 All other products will ignore the rules with `$stealth` modifier.
-- `$stealth` modifier with specific options is supported by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.10 or later**.
+- `$stealth` modifier with specific options is supported by AdGuard for Windows, Mac, and Android, **running CoreLibs version 1.10 or later**, and AdGuard Browser Extension, **running TSUrlFilter vX.X.X or later**.
+- AdGuard Browser extension only supports `searchqueries`, `donottrack`, `referrer` and  `xclientdata` options.

 :::